 We were first brought to the NTUC Income office at level 4, where our learning journey was kicked off by a sharing on NTUC Income’s history and significance in the local insurance scene.

-NTUC Income is the first social enterprise established by the Labour Movement to provide essential insurance for workers in Singapore.
+NTUC Income is the first co-operative established by the Labour Movement to provide essential insurance for workers in Singapore.
 While NTUC Income has evolved into a professional and competitive financial institution, the co-op remains true and committed to their founding purpose: Serving the people of Singapore through insurance that is affordable, accessible and sustainable.
 They seek to maximise value for their policyholders, and this social purpose continues to be a guiding principle in their decision-making.

 Did you know?
 NTUC Income forms Singapore’s largest composite insurer, offering the widest range of life, health and general insurance products.
 In fact, they provide insurance access to 2 million customers across all social segments in Singapore!